-Animations create transition effect more fluid and satisfying, thus enhance the user experience for Android owner.
+Animations can make transition effects more fluid and satisfying, thus enhance the user experience for Android owner.

 Unfortunately, this comes with a severe price; they cause more delays and draining the battery quickly.

-I have turned off the animations on my phone, and I found it helpful, especially for maintaining performance and battery life.
+I have turned off the animations on my phone, and I found it was really helpful, especially for maintaining performance and battery life.

-In this tutorial, I’m going to tell you how to disable those unnecessary animations and makes your phone perform better.
+In this tutorial, I’m going to show you how to disable those unnecessary animations and make your phone perform better.

 1. First, you must turn on the Developer Mode through the Settings menu.